oj-system/Techniques-for-Systems.github.io/index.md

-# Techniques-for-Systems.github.io
-Conscious Modulation of Dissociative States/Parts to help live with OSDD/DID.

-# Techniques for Conscious Modulation of Dissociative States
+# Techniques for Conscious Modulation of Dissociative States in OSDD/DID

 ## 8 Core Techniques